Half day and full day trips - between 1-2 hours drive...

-Royan is much larger than St George de Didonne - in fact it is the most visited of the beach resorts in the area.
-Much of the town was destroyed during the Second World War but it has been rebuilt in an attractive style.
+Royan - further along the coast and much larger than St George de Didonne - is the most visited of the beach resorts in the area.
+Much of the town was destroyed during the Second World War but it has been completely rebuilt.
 The Pontaillac quarter has kept some of the Old World atmosphere and contrasts with the ultra-contemporary cathedral with its stunning modern design.
 The biggest tourist attraction of Royan is nature; there are five sandy beaches.

 Rochefort-sur-Mer: (1hr 20 minutes)